 Any change or additions to the exterior of your home or to the exterior of your property (house, landscaping, fencing, etc.) must be reviewed and approved by the Architectural Review Committee.
 Neighborhood property inspections are conducted weekly to ensure that every homeowner is abiding by the Homeowners Association Covenants.
 To maintain the uniform look of the community all additions of garages/outbuildings, fences or exterior décor of the homes shall be subject to the approval of the Homeowners Association Architectural Review Committee (ARC).
 Every submission application will be reviewed within 30 days of the date that the plans are received.

-Annual assessments are due on January 1.
-The dues $550.00 and even though they are due on January 1st , the Board allows homeowners until March 1st to pay the dues without incurring a late fee.
-On March 2nd , a $25.00 fee will be added to any unpaid accounts.
-By April 15th , the account will be turned over to an attorney for collections or a lien will be placed on the home.
+Annual assessments of $550.00 are due on January 1st.
+The Board allows homeowners until January 31st to pay the dues without incurring a late fee.
+Failure to pay before January 31st could result in late fees being assessed to the account in addition to the account being turned over to an attorney for collections and/or a lien being placed on the home.